OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Experiments

 \subsection{Implementation details}

 We implement our model based on PyTorch~\cite{paszke2019pytorch}.
-We use a pretrained Vision Transformer following a huge design (ViT-h) as the backbone to encode image features.
+We use a pretrained Vision Transformer following a huge design (ViT-h) with 32 layers as the backbone to encode image features.
 The resolution of input image is $256\times 192$ and the size of the feature map is $H=16, W=12, C=1280$.
 We use transformer encoders and decoders in our feature fusion modules.
-We train our model using AdamW optimizer with a linear learning rate decay schedule from an initial learning rate $1\times10^{-5}$.
-The length of an image sequence is set to 9 with a gap of 5 frames to sample images in a consecutive video sequence.
+We train our model for 1,000,000 steps using AdamW optimizer with a linear learning rate decay schedule from an initial learning rate $1\times10^{-5}$, and the decay rate is 0.7 for every 200,000.
+The training set is mixed of Interhand2.6m~\cite{Moon_2020_ECCV_InterHand2.6M}, Re:Interhand~\cite{relighted} and Single Hand Datasets, we use a random sampling strategy with sampling rate 40\%, 40\%, 20\%.
+When taking temporal sequence as input, the length of an image sequence is set to 9 with a gap of 5 frames to sample images in a consecutive video sequence.